dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Played around with S3 and aws cli.

 **Thoughts**: Got to learn a lot of new things.
 Following acloud guru's videos.

+### Day 37: Feb-08-18 Thursday
+**Today's Progress**: Started off with game of life as part of freecodecamp's react project.

+**Thoughts**: I understood how it works but not sure about what makes it so special, trying to figure those things out.
+Planned for a lot of features for this.
+So, should plan and do things step by step.